twa127/MaxAir2/README.md

 Version 1.71 Introduces an option to display a graph when either a Zone or Standalone Sensor tile is clicked.
 In the case of a Zone tile, buttons on the popup dialogue allow the selection of eithera 24hour or 1hour period graph display, in the case of a standalone sensor, a 24hour period graph will be displayed.
 The graph popup has buttons to allow swapping between 1hour and 24hour displays.

 Version 1.80 Introduces a revised Home screen, which no longer auto-refreshes.
 The data and indicator fields on the screen are updated individually once every second.
 The result is that now any pop-up windows that are opened, will remain displayed until closed by the user.

+Version 2.01 Major update that introduces 'Colour Themes' and a new look based around the use of Bootstrap Version 5.2.
+Six different colour themes are available, Amber, Blue, Orange, Red, Teal and Violet.

 ## Setup: